ashirrwad/Tic-tac-toe/README.md

-Part of my one commit a day grind.
+Part of my a commit a day grind.